Don Toliver: 2021–22: Life of a Don

-2023–present: Love Sick and Hardstone Psycho
+2023–present: Love Sick, Hardstone Psycho, and Octane

-On February 14, 2023, Toliver announced his third studio album Love Sick.
+On February 14, 2023, Toliver announced his third studio album, Love Sick.
 Following this announcement, the single "4 Me", featuring Kali Uchis, was released on February 15.
 On February 17, Toliver released the single "Leave the Club", featuring Lil Durk and GloRilla, and confirmed that Love Sick would be released on February 24.

 The deluxe version of Love Sick was released on February 28, 2023, including four additional tracks.
-Among these tracks were "Luckily I'm Having", featuring Teezo Touchdown, and "Embarrassed", which included a collaboration with labelmate Travis Scott.
+Among these tracks were "Luckily I'm Having", featuring Teezo Touchdown, "Embarrassed", with labelmate Travis Scott, and "No Pole", the latter of which went viral on TikTok.

-He was also featured on Kali Uchis' song "Fantasy", released on March 3 as part of her album Red Moon in Venus.
+He was also featured on Kali Uchis' song "Fantasy", released on March 3 as part of her album, Red Moon in Venus.

-In May 2024, a performance clip of Toliver at the Rolling Loud festival went viral.
-The clip featured his performance of "Too Many Nights", a song by Metro Boomin that Toliver is featured on.
-His appearance during this performance drew comparisons to characters such as Dr. Nefario from Despicable Me, Slimer from Ghostbusters, and The Crimson Chin from The Fairly OddParents.

 On March 12, 2024, Toliver announced his fourth studio album, Hardstone Psycho.
-The album's promotion began with the release of the single "Bandit" on February 1, 2024.
-Following this, another single, "Deep in the Water", was released on March 15, 2024.
+The album's promotion began with the release of the single "Bandit" on February 1.
+Following this, another single, "Deep in the Water", was released on March 15.

-On May 3, 2024, Toliver was featured on Yeat's single "Heavy Stunts".
+On May 3, Toliver was featured on Yeat's single "Heavy Stunts".
 Later that month, on May 22, he released "Attitude" featuring Charlie Wilson and Cash Cobain, and announced the album release date the same day.
-Hardstone Psycho was released on June 14, 2024.
+Hardstone Psycho was released on June 14.

-On July 13, 2025, Toliver along with the other members of Jackboys, made the album JackBoys 2, the second album of the group.
+On July 13, 2025, Toliver, along with the other members of Jackboys, released the collaborative album, JackBoys 2.

+On September 5, 2025, Toliver released "Tiramisu" as the lead single for his new album, Octane.
+On January 22, 2026, Toliver released a trailer for the album on all social media platforms with a release date of January 30.
+On January 30, Toliver released Octane, with 18 songs, such as "Rendezvous", featuring Yeat, "TMU", "Rosary", featuring Travis Scott, and "Body".

+Artistry

+Toliver has cited his father, Sade, Dom Kennedy, Teddy Pendergrass, Paul Wall, Mike Jones, and Travis Scott as influences on his music.

 Personal life

 He has been dating American singer Kali Uchis since 2020.
 In January 2024, he announced he was expecting his first child with Uchis; two months later, she gave birth to their son.
-On March 14, Toliver released the music video for his song "Deep in the Water", which was dedicated to Uchis and their son.
+On March 14, Toliver released the music video for his song "Deep in the Water", which was dedicated to Kali Uchis and their son.

-Legal issues

-In April 2024, Toliver was pulled over by highway patrol in San Fernando Valley, California for speeding and DUI; he was not taken to jail and was instead cited and released into the custody of the vehicle's passenger.